rmrk-team/rmrk-evm-minting-scripts/README.md

 See [scripts/mint-kanaria-base-network-campaign-rewards-entry.ts](scripts/mint-kanaria-base-network-campaign-rewards-entry.ts) For a complete example of scripts to mint new equippable Kanaria NFTs.
 It consists of 4 separate scripts.
 1. pin metadata to ipfs using filebase sdk
 2. add equippable asset entries for each new equippable asset to "Kanaria Champions" kanaria items contract
-3. batch nest mint with existing asset ids using `ItemsBatchMinter` contract. `ItemsBatchMinter` is a utility contract with contributor role allowing him to mint nfts in Kanaria item contracts.
+3. batch nest mint with asset ids from step 2 using `ItemsBatchMinter` contract. `ItemsBatchMinter` is a utility contract with contributor role allowing him to mint nfts in Kanaria item contracts.
 We use `batchNestMintTokensWithExistingAsset` method to mint multiple NFTs in a single transaction with same assetId but different destination NFT ids, allowing NFT to be minted directly on Kanaria with new asset already added and accepted to NFTs.
 Please bear in mind that you won't be able to run the same scripts on Kanaria, as your private key will not have appropriate contributor role to interact with Kanaria contracts.
 4. batch mint more NFTs directly to an account (as opposed to nest minting directly to Kanaria NFT like in step 3).
-KanariaItems contracts have a custom method `batchMintWithAssets` that allows you to mint multiple NFTs each with a different (or the same) asset to a single account in a single transaction.
+Each `KanariaItems` contracts have a custom method `batchMintWithAssets` that allows you to mint multiple NFTs each with a different (or the same) asset to a single account in a single transaction.

 The entry point script `scripts/mint-migration-reward-nfts-entry.ts` has multiple scripts, and you can comment required step at the bottom of the file, then comment it back and uncomment the next one, once the previous script has finished running.